 I don’t know about you, but I have tried so many decluttering challenges.
 Every man and their dog seems to have one.
 I’m no expert, but I have seen a few episodes of that Marie Kondo show on Netflix and I listen to a podcast that is all about decluttering.
 But when I found this challenge I knew it was something I could achieve.
-This one decluttering challenged claimed it would help me get rid of at least 465 things in 30 days.
+This one decluttering challenge claimed it would help me get rid of at least 465 things in 30 days.

 I learned about this challenge through Shelley from Let’s Live and Learn’s Instagram account.

-Now, that’s a lot of things.
+Four Hundred and sixty-five is no small number!
 Do I even own that many things?
 I’m sure I do.
 Like, right now I can see eight bars of wax melts next to my computer screen.

 So I decided to take up the challenge.
 One item per day for a whole month, plus an extra item each day.
 So one item on the first day, two items on the second day, three items on the third day.
 You get the idea.